AbePralle/WindowsImageLibraries/README.md

 1. Install [Morlock](https://morlock.sh).
 2. `morlock install abepralle/windowsmedialibs` (or `morlock update windowsmedialibs` if installed).
-3. `morlock cflags windowsmedialibs` to obtain compile flags (can append any combination of `jpeg png zlib`; otherwise all are given).
+3. `windowsmedialibs` to obtain compile flags (can append any combination of `includes libs jpeg png zlib`; otherwise all are given).

 ## Manual Install